Jon Bon Jovi Is Unrecognizable In New IG Snap With Wife Dorothea

 The second slide showed the couple the way they look today, with a lifetime together of shared blessings underneath their collective belts.
 Jon, with his gray hair cut short, looked adoringly at his wife, while she laughed for the camera.

-In 1989 they tied the knot in Las Vegas at the Graceland Wedding Chapel.
-Four years later they welcomed their first and only daughter, Stephanie.
-She was followed by three brothers; Jesse, Jake, and Romeo.
+In 1989, they tied the knot in Las Vegas at the Graceland Wedding Chapel.
+Four years later, they welcomed their first and only daughter, Stephanie.
+She was followed by three brothers: Jesse, Jake, and Romeo.
 Together, the couple maintained a strong bond while Jon became a worldwide music success with his band Bon Jovi and Dorothea took on philanthropic causes in their home state.
-Today, they work together on fighting hunger and homelessness in the areas of New Jersey, Philadelphia, and Long Island.
+Today, they work together on fighting hunger and homelessness in New Jersey, Philadelphia, and Long Island.

 Fans of the rocker love the couple’s clear adoration for one another.